 The salary is taxed first, which uses all of the basic rate band, ignoring the personal allowance that Nigel can use in such a manner as to achieve the lowest total tax payable.
 This leaves £1,300 (£39,000 – £37,700) that would be taxed at the higher rate so Nigel decides that £1,300 of his personal allowance will cover some of the salary.

 Non-dividend savings income is taxed next.
-So that this is all subject to basic rate tax, although the savings allowance will reduce this, Nigel decides that a further £9,000 of his personal allowance will cover the savings income.
-This means that the salary and non-dividend savings income uses up the total basic rate tax and £10,300 of the personal allowance.
-This leaves £2,270 of the personal allowance for dividend income.
+So that this is not subject to higher rate tax Nigel decides that a further £8,500 of his personal allowance will cover the savings income, as the savings allowance will cover the remaining £500.
+This means that the salary and non-dividend savings income uses up the total basic rate tax and £9,800 of the personal allowance.
+This leaves £2,770 of the personal allowance for dividend income.

 The dividend of £18,000 exceeds the remaining personal allowance, so £15,230 of the dividend will be subject to higher rate tax.
 The dividend allowance covers £2,000 of this leaving £13,230 subject to tax at the higher tax rate.